What is the Breathing Space scheme?

 It is possible that debts can be added to a Breathing Space period after it formally begins because certain debts have only been identified after the period has started.

 If you, the creditor, are told that a debtor is in Breathing Space, you must stop all action related to their debt and apply the aforementioned protections.
 These protections must last until the end of the Breathing Space (60 days).

 You will be notified by the electronic service regarding each debt owed which is in Breathing Space and what date it started.
 You will need to ensure that you apply these protections for the dates set out in the notification.

-For electronic notifications, this will be the day they are sent and for postal notifications it will be four working days after it was posted.
-Notifications will be sent by the Insolvency Service whom have a private register of the details of those in Breathing Space, and the date it ended or was cancelled (in the last 15 months).
+For electronic notifications, this will be the day they are sent and for postal notifications, it will be four working days after it was posted.
+Notifications will be sent by the Insolvency Service which has a private register of the details of those in Breathing Space, and the date it ended or was cancelled (in the last 15 months).
 If a debt is in Breathing Space, you can request to see this information.

 If you do not comply with the rules of the Debt Respite Scheme, you may be liable for the debtor’s losses and they may complain not only to yourselves but also to any external ombudsman or regulatory body.

 If you have sold debt to another creditor (an ‘assigned’ creditor), you must inform them if you receive a notification that the debtor is in Breathing Space.
 You must also give the new creditor’s details to the debt adviser.
 If you do not do this as soon as possible, you will be liable for any losses of the debtor or assigned creditor, as a result.

 A Breathing Space is not a payment holiday and the debtor should continue to pay their debts during this time.
 This space is to prevent enforcement and put a stop to interest and fees during this period.
 Creditors can continue to accept payments during this time.